 Step 5: Contacting Real Estate Agencies

 Once you’ve reached this point, it’s time to take concrete actions.
-When renting a property in Japan, there are mainly two methods.
+There are mainly two methods to make rent a property in Japan.

 One is to go directly to a real estate agency and consult with the staff.
 Regardless of which real estate agency you visit, they access the same database to find available properties, so there’s no need to inquire at multiple places.
 (Note: Some agents may also handle some exclusive properties under special contract.)